Gross domestic product

 GDP is a strong long-term measure of prosperity.
 Since 1960, PEI has gone from less than 50% to almost 80% of the Canadian national average GDP.
 To make it to 80% or greater, PEI has to perform above the national average.

-The graph pictured demonstrate that PEI has been doing better than its Maritime neighbours in real GDP growth.
+The 'Nominal GDP Growth' graph (pictured below) demonstrates that PEI has been doing better than its Maritime neighbours in real GDP growth.

 Exports and Manufacturing